top of page

 After fermentation, the liquid, now known as the wash, is transferred to the pot stills for distillation.
 The wash is heated, and as it reaches boiling point, alcohol vapor is released.
 The vapor rises through the swan neck of the pot still and enters the condenser, where it is cooled and transformed back into liquid form.

-The pot stills used in single malt distillation are typically made of copper, which helps to remove impurities and contribute to the flavor profile of the whiskey.
+The pot stills used in single malt distillation are typically made of copper, which helps to remove impurities and contribute to the flavor profile of the whisky.
 The shape and size of the pot stills can vary, influencing the character of the final spirit.

 After distillation, the single malt whiskey is aged in oak barrels, where it develops further complexity and character over time.
 The aging process allows the whiskey to interact with the wood, absorbing flavors and aromas, and mellowing out any harsh edges.